decentraland/explorer/docs/how-to-test-parcels-and-preview-scenes.md

 ## How to debug with local test parcels and preview scenes

-### Test Scenes
+### Running Test Scenes

-You can build the test scenes which are used by entering kernel with the `debug` mode:
+You can test and debug components and SDK functionalities with many test-scenes located at `kernel/public/test-scenes/`, running the client in `debug` mode.

+1. Test scenes must be built once locally before using them by running:

     make test-scenes

+Note that the test-scenes building may take a while.

-If you want to run the client in `debug` mode, append the following query parameter to the URL:
+2. To run the client in `debug` mode, append the following query parameter to the URL:

     http://localhost:3000/?DEBUG_MODE

-To spawn in a specific set of coordinates append the following query paramter:
+3. To spawn at the specific coordinates of a test scene append the position query paramter:

     http://localhost:3000/?DEBUG_MODE&position=10,10

-If you want the test scenes to be updated dynamically after the first build, you should run `make watch-only-test-scenes` in another terminal and keep it watching for changes.
+4. (optional) If you want the test scenes to be updated dynamically after the first build (to be able to modify the scenes code and see the changes by reloading the browser), you should run `make watch-only-test-scenes` in another terminal (as you'd also need a terminal running the regular `make watch` in parallel) and keep it watching for changes.

-### Creating new test scenes
+### Creating New Test Scenes
 It is possible to define new scenes inside this repo for testing purposes.
-To do so, create a new folder in `public/test-scenes`.
+To do so, create a new folder in `kernel/public/test-scenes`.
 There are several conventions to be followed regarding the name of these folders and the positions of the parcels, these can be found in the [README](https://github.com/decentraland/client/blob/master/public/test-scenes/README.md) file.

-To edit and make sure that `make watch` is rebuilding the scene when you are hacking on a new feature of the kernel, make sure to modify `targets/scenes/basic-scenes.json` and point to the scene you're working on.
+To be able to see the changes made on a test scene (by reloading the browser), without needing to rebuild all the scenes, you should have another terminal running `make watch-only-test-scenes` and that'll keep watching for changes in the test scenes.

 ### Preview Mode Scenes